ray-project/ray/doc/source/hyperband.rst

 HyperBand
 ---------

-.. note:: Note that the HyperBand scheduler requires your trainable to support checkpointing, which is described in `Ray Tune documentation <tune.html#trial-checkpointing>`__.
+.. note:: Note that the HyperBand scheduler requires your trainable to support checkpointing, which is described in `Tune documentation <tune.html#trial-checkpointing>`__.
 Checkpointing enables the scheduler to multiplex many concurrent trials onto a limited size cluster.

-Ray Tune also implements the `standard version of HyperBand <https://arxiv.org/abs/1603.06560>`__.
+Tune also implements the `standard version of HyperBand <https://arxiv.org/abs/1603.06560>`__.
 You can use it as such:

 .. code-block:: python